 Attending open houses are a great way to learn more about a school and get a feel for the environment.
 For some general advice on open house visits, go here.
 For questions to ask that are specific to gifted programs, check out our main gifted education guide.

-Broadly speaking, the cost of gifted schools in United States reflects private school tuition in general.
+Broadly speaking, the cost of gifted schools in the United States reflects private school tuition in general.
 Private schools can range from $5,000 to over $30,000 per year for day students.
+The tuition for gifted schools often mirrors these ranges, depending on the programs, class sizes, and location.

 Legend: